 Kiser began piano at age ten with Deborah Freeman in Greenville, who introduced him to the world of the National Federation of Women’s Music Clubs and piano festival events at Converse College.
 He later studied under Converse College faculty Douglas Weeks.
-In addition to his work performing and teaching music theory at Anderson University, Kiser is also a writer and a historian focusing on the history of music in the Palmetto state.
+In addition to his work performing and serving as the Education Manager at the Greenville Symphony Orchestra, Kiser is also a writer and a historian focusing on the history of music in the Palmetto state.
 He was the first writer in residence at the Pat Conroy Literary Center.

 Kiser is one half of the piano duo with Lisa Won Jung Oh Kiser, KiserPiano.
 His recent performances include Ravel’s Piano Concerto for the Left Hand Alone, with the Anderson Symphony Orchestra, and a solo recital featuring music by Carlise Floyd among other South Carolinian composers at the Sigal Music Museum.
 Listen to David Kiser’s weekly radio program for South Carolina Public Radio, On the Keys (SCPR Classical Stations or Internet Stream, Thursdays, 8 pm).